+To get a boundary divisor, we cut the polygon $P_{n+3}$ along a line segment $E$ connecting midponits of two of its non-consequitive sides.
+So $E$ is a diagonal of the polygon $\ast P_{n+3}$.
+Then we add a marked point inside of each of the two new sides of obtained polygons.
+See Fig \ref{cluste3}.
+For example, cutting along an edge with the vertices labeled by points $x_1, x_k$, where $k \not = n+3, 2$, we get a pair of polygons decorated by configurations of points \be \la{DEG} (x^-_1, x_2, ..., x_{k-1}, x_k^-) ~~\mbox{and}~~(x^+_{k}, x_{k+1}, ..., x_{n+3}, x_1^+). \ee

-Choose a non-boundary edge $E$ of an ideal triangulation $T$ of $\widehat S$.
-Let $\widehat S_E$ be the surface with special points obtained by cutting $S$ along the edge $E$.
-The endpoints of $E$ become new special points.
-The rest of the special points are inherited from $\widehat S$.
-So the number of special points always increases by two.
-There is a canonical fibration \be \la{pie} \pi_E: {\cal X}_{PGL_2, \widehat S} \lra {\cal X}_{PGL_2, \widehat S_E}. \ee It is obtained by restricting the local system ${\cal L}$ on $S$ to $S_E$.
-Denote by ${\cal L}_E$ the obtained local system on $S_E$.
-A framing $\beta_E$ on ${\cal L}_E$ is defined as follows.
-The framing $\beta$ on ${\cal L}$ induces a part of the framing $\beta_E$.
-The flat sections of the ${\Bbb P}^1$-bundle in the vicinity of the endpoints of $E$ induce the remaining components of $\beta_E$.
+For a general $\Bbb S$ we choose a non-boundary edge $E$ of an ideal triangulation $T$ of ${\Bbb S}$.
+Let ${\Bbb S}_E$ be the decorated surface obtained by cutting the surface along the edge $E$.
+We denote by $E_-$ and $E_+$ the pair of boundary segments on ${\Bbb S}_E$ which glue back to $E$.
+The midpoints of $E_-$ and $E_+$ are new marked points.
+The rest of the marked points are inherited from ${\Bbb S}$.
+So the number of marked points always increases by two.